 Plan to be at your appointment for a minimum of one hour.
-Please arrive 15 minutes ahead of time and bring with you:
+Please arrive 10 minutes ahead of your scheduled appointment.

 - Any eye drop medications you are taking

-- Your glasses and contacts, with packaging (if you wear them)
+- Your glasses and contacts, including contact lens packaging if you wear contacts

-- If you usually wear contact lenses please wear them to your appointment.
+- If you wear contact lenses please wear them to your appointment

 Understanding Your Coverage

 Knowing your health insurance coverage is part of being an educated consumer of health care services.

 Health insurance is a contract between you and your insurance plan and many plans have co-pays and high deductibles.